Metformin and alcohol can potentially interact with each other and cause harmful effects. Though rare, some of these effects can be life threatening.

 Most people with diabetes can have moderate amounts of alcohol.
 If you’re a woman, a moderate amount means no more than one drink per day.
 If you’re a man, it means no more than two drinks per day.

 You should also take the following precautions if you drink and have diabetes:

 - Don’t drink alcohol on an empty stomach.

 - Don’t drink alcohol when your blood sugar is low.

 - Eat food before or after drinking alcohol.

 - Stay hydrated by drinking plenty of water while drinking alcohol.

-Check your blood sugar levels before you drink, while you drink, and for 24 hours after you drink alcohol.
-If your blood sugar is too low, eat something to increase your blood sugar to a safe level.
+Also, check your blood sugar levels before you drink, while you drink, before you go to bed, and for 24 hours after you drink alcohol.

 Alcohol and metformin can interact with negative results.
 However, it doesn’t necessarily mean that you can’t drink alcohol.
 Alcohol affects people differently, and only your doctor knows your medical history well enough to advise you about drinking while on metformin.

 If your doctor does tell you that it’s safe for you to drink alcohol, remember the precautions above and keep in mind that moderation is the key.